microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ### Where the Vulkan SDK fits

-The Vulkan SDK build is the same DXC release described above, with a single added
+The Vulkan SDK does not get its own binaries.
+It ships the same DXC release described above; there is no separate build artifact for it.
+What the SDK does add is a handful of optional stages in the nightly build, created to accommodate the release — mainly running the offload-tests against the build (see [Validation](#validation)).

-constraint: it is built against the specific SPIRV-Headers and SPIRV-Tools commits that LunarG specifies for that SDK, rather than against whatever the branch happened to pin.
+The other difference is which SPIRV-Headers and SPIRV-Tools commits the release is built
-We keep the two pinning cases separate:
+against: for the Vulkan SDK, the submodules are advanced to the specific commits LunarG specifies for that SDK before the release branch is built.
+This is a deliberate, manual submodule update — the same kind of update already done on main — the only difference being that the target commits come from LunarG rather than being chosen by us.
+It is worth keeping two cases distinct:

 * Continuous integration builds against the latest SPIRV-Headers and SPIRV-Tools, so regressions against upstream are found early.
 This is independent of any release.
-* A release is built against pinned SPIRV commits.
-For the Vulkan SDK those commits are the ones LunarG gives us; we do not choose them, we validate DXC against them.
+* A Vulkan SDK release is built against the SPIRV commits LunarG gives us.
+We do not choose them; we update the submodules to them and validate DXC against them.

-Concretely this adds one decision to "Prepare the release branch" — pin the SPIRV submodules to the LunarG-specified commits — and one step to "Publish" — submit the validated build to LunarG for inclusion in the SDK.
+Concretely this adds one step to preparing the release branch — update the SPIRV submodules to the LunarG-specified commits — and one step to publishing — submit the validated release to LunarG for inclusion in the SDK.
 Everything else in the existing process is unchanged.

 ### Validation

-A build is included in the Vulkan SDK only after it passes validation against the LunarG-specified SPIRV commits.
+A release is included in the Vulkan SDK only after it passes validation against the LunarG-specified SPIRV commits.
 That validation is the full DXC test suite — everything we already run today for a release — plus the offload tests run against lavapipe.
-The Vulkan SDK is therefore a superset of the existing release validation, not a separate process: the same tests we already run, on the LunarG-pinned submodules, with the lavapipe offload tests added.
+The Vulkan SDK is therefore a superset of the existing release validation, not a separate process: the same tests we already run, on the submodules set to the LunarG-specified commits, with the lavapipe offload tests added.

 ## Decisions and remaining actions